apache/iceberg/format/spec.md

 The `initial-default` and `write-default` produce SQL default value behavior, without rewriting data files.
 SQL default value behavior when a field is added handles all existing rows as though the rows were written with the new field's default value.
 Default value changes may only affect future records and all known fields are written into data files.
 Omitting a known field when writing a data file is never allowed.
 The write default for a field must be written if a field is not supplied to a write.
 If the write default for a required field is not set, the writer must fail.

+All columns of `unknown` type must default to null.
+Non-null values for `initial-default` or `write-default` are invalid.

 Default values are attributes of fields in schemas and serialized with fields in the JSON format.
 See [Appendix C](#appendix-c-json-serialization).